XeroAPI/xero-ruby/docs/assets/AssetApi.md

   page_size: 5, # Integer | The number of records returned per page.
 By default the number of records returned is 10.

-  order_by: AssetType, # String | Requests can be ordered by AssetType, AssetName, AssetNumber, PurchaseDate and PurchasePrice.
+  order_by: 'AssetType', # String | Requests can be ordered by AssetType, AssetName, AssetNumber, PurchaseDate and PurchasePrice.
 If the asset status is DISPOSED it also allows DisposalDate and DisposalPrice.

-  sort_direction: asc, # String | ASC or DESC
+  sort_direction: 'asc', # String | ASC or DESC

-  filter_by: Company Car # String | A string that can be used to filter the list to only return assets containing the text.
+  filter_by: 'Company Car' # String | A string that can be used to filter the list to only return assets containing the text.
 Checks it against the AssetName, AssetNumber, Description and AssetTypeName fields.
 }

 begin